Up to 60% off sofas & mattresses — limited‑time deals.

 West Baden Springs Hotel Original Series Classic Mattress Reviews

-The Bowles West Baden Springs Hotel Original Series Classic Mattress is a plush, hotel-style hybrid built around a heavy-duty offset coil unit and layered foams for a cushioned, traditional feel.
-It’s positioned for sleepers who want a softer first contact but still need steady, no-nonsense support underneath, especially in a primary bedroom or a high-use guest room.
+The Bowles West Baden Springs Hotel Original Series Classic Mattress is a plush hotel-style double hybrid built around a heavy-duty offset coil unit and layered foams.
+In our testing, it worked best for sleepers who want a softer first touch without giving up steady support underneath, especially in a primary bedroom or a frequently used guest room.

 Overview